nodejs/node/doc/api/module.md

 prevent unintentional breaks in the chain.
 Return `shortCircuit: true` from a hook to signal that the chain is intentionally ending at your hook.

-Hooks are run in a separate thread, isolated from the main thread where application code runs.
-That means it is a different [realm][].
-The hooks thread may be terminated by the main thread at any time, so do not depend on asynchronous operations (like `console.log`) to complete.

 #### `initialize()`

 <!-- YAML